 When Cloudflare is used on an Apache server, visitor IP addresses may display with Cloudflare addresses.
-To resolve this, install the Apache module for Cloudflare, instructions here.
+To resolve this, follow the instructions to install the Apache module for Cloudflare.
 This module logs IP addresses from the original server instead of logging Cloudflare addresses.

 Without that module enabled, the visitor addresses may be skewed, but the other log directives like user agents and data volume do not require any special configuration for the data to display correctly.